xmartlabs/xmartlabs.github.io/_posts/2017-05-01-Introducing-to-Ahoy.md

 ---

-We’re pretty sure you’ll need to include an onboarding library in the App you’re building.
-In order to speed up the time spent in development while giving the developers freedom to build an awesome experience for their users, we created [Ahoy!](https://github.com/xmartlabs/Ahoy).
+We’re pretty sure you’ll need to include an onboarding library in the iOS App you’re building.
+In order to speed up the time spent in development while giving the developers freedom to build an awesome experience for their users, we created [Ahoy](https://github.com/xmartlabs/Ahoy), developed in Swift!

 Unique?
 Yes.
 We know that there are some other alternatives out there, but due to the fact that we always had to tweak them in order to meet our needs, we decided to create our own framework and open source it (Woohoo!).